aws-samples/amazon-eks-scaling-with-keda-and-karpenter/README.md

 The repository contains the necessary configuration files for deploying KEDA and Karpenter.
 You can modify these files to suit your specific requirements.
 Here are some important files to note:

-- `keda/deploy/`: Contains the deployment files for KEDA components.
+- `/deploy/keda`: Contains the deployment files for KEDA components.
-- `karpenter/deploy/`: Contains the deployment files for Karpenter components.
+- `/deploy/karpenter`: Contains the deployment files for Karpenter components.
-- `karpenter/config/`: Contains the configuration files for Karpenter.

 Feel free to modify these files according to your needs.